Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Goals

-#### Mr Digbee goal
+#### SerenAppy goal

-The goal of this web page is to show the services available and previous completed work of the Tradesman and in turn attract new paying customers.
+The goal of this web app is to allow public funded health & well being initiatives and bodies to access an easy to use mediataion tool for people from all walks of life.

 **Target audience is:**